mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_B.md

 The core of the implementation is in the property processing methods.
 We need to:
 1. Check for the `!clear` tag
-2. Extract the value and clearChildren flag
+2. Extract the value and clear flag
-3. Pass the clearChildren flag when creating the property
+3. Pass the clear flag when creating the property

 Here's how to modify `processProperties`: